Main Office: 20541 Pascal Way Lake Forest, CA 92630

 • Verifying Insurance Coverage and Liability Protection

-Before signing the contract, verifying the residential contractor’s insurance coverage and liability protection is essential.
-Request proof of liability insurance, which protects you from accidents or property damage during the project.
-Ensure that the contractor has adequate coverage for their employees and subcontractors.
+Before signing the contract, check the contractor’s insurance and liability coverage.
+Ask for proof of liability insurance to protect against accidents or damage.
+Ensure they have coverage for their employees and subcontractors.

 Working with the Right Contractor